June-Tree/June-Tree/README.md

 **I’m currently…**

-- Working on some personal projects (my first video game)
+- Working on some personal projects
-- Looking to collaborate on 3D and game dev projects
+- Looking to collaborate on 3D and game dev stuff

 <!-- ### <p align="center">My Projects and Repositories</p> -->